cottonias/DS-SEA-06/homework/L04/README.md

 ## General Assembly Data Science class
 #### Lesson 4 Answers

 1. Look at the head and the tail of **chipotle.tsv** in the **data** subdirectory of this repo.
 Think for a minute about how the data is structured.
 What do you think each column means?
 What do you think each row means?
 Tell me!
-(If you're unsure, look at more of the file contents.)
+(If you're unsure, look at more of the file contents.)\n
 **Answer**
 2. How many orders do there appear to be?
 3. How many lines are in this file?